 The vRouter agent is a user space process running inside Linux.
 It acts as the local, lightweight control plane in the compute, in a way similar to what "routing engine" does in a pysical router.
-For example, vRouter agent establish XMPP neighborships with two controller nodes, then exchances the routing information with them. vRouter agent also dynamically generate flow entries and inject them into the vRouter forwarding plane, this gives instructions to the vRouter about how to forward packets.
+For example, vRouter agent establish XMPP neighborships with two controller nodes, then exchances the routing information with them. vRouter agent also dynamically generates flow entries and injects them into the vRouter forwarding plane.
+This gives instructions to the vRouter about how to forward packets.

 vRouter Forwarding Plane.